SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/alarms.md

 First variant:

 - Alarm type: `apama_highmemoryusage`
-- Alarm text: Apama is using 90% of available memory (&lt;totalMemory&gt;).
+- Alarm text: Streaming Analytics is using 90% of available memory (&lt;totalMemory&gt;).
 Your apps will be in danger of crashing.
 Diagnostics file is located at &lt;URL-to-ZIP-file&gt; You can also download the file by navigating to Administration > Management > Files Repository
 - Alarm severity: WARNING

 Second variant:

 - Alarm type: `apama_highmemoryusage`
-- Alarm text: Apama is using 90% of available memory (&lt;totalMemory&gt;).
+- Alarm text: Streaming Analytics is using 90% of available memory (&lt;totalMemory&gt;).
 Your apps will be in danger of crashing.
 Have recently created diagnostics snapshot (within last hour).
 - Alarm severity: WARNING

 Third variant:

 - Alarm type: `apama_highmemoryusage`
-- Alarm text: Apama is using 90% of available memory (&lt;totalMemory&gt;).
+- Alarm text: Streaming Analytics is using 90% of available memory (&lt;totalMemory&gt;).
 Your apps will be in danger of crashing.
 Have created 5 diagnostics snapshots, not creating any more, refer to past alarms.
 - Alarm severity: WARNING

 Running EPL apps (and to a lesser extent, smart rules and analytic models) consumes memory, the amount will depend a lot on the nature of the app running.
 The memory usage should be approximately constant for a given set of apps, but it is possible to create a "memory leak", particularly in an EPL file or a custom block.
 The Apama-ctrl microservice monitors memory and raises an alarm with WARNING severity if the 90% memory limit is reached along with the diagnostics overview ZIP file and saves it to the files repository (as mentioned in the alarm text).